AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 The sanctity of marriage vows is the belief that the promises said during a wedding ceremony are special and holy, and should not be broken.

-In Islam, sawm is fasting in the month of Ramadan.
+Sawm is fasting in the month of Ramadan in the Islam faith.
 Sawm is one of the five pillars of Sunni Islam and the ten obligatory acts of Shi’a Islam.

 Scripture is the sacred writings of a religion.